RCHG/rchg.github.io/_posts/2015-12-11-Data-Assimilation.md

 ### Variational approaches: 3D-Var [^3]

 The optimal interpolation method can be formulated also directly as a variational problem.
 This means that we begin with the definition of a **cost function** that has to be minimized to obtain our analysis).
-In this formulation we have similar methodologies to inverse methods in remote sensing.
+In this formulation we have similar methodologies to inverse methods[^2] in remote sensing.
 Formally we will have an statistical problem and our goal is to maximize the a posteriori probability of the true state of the atmosphere constrained by the observations.

 $$J(x)=(x-x_{b})P_{b}^{-1}(x-x_{b})+(y_{0}-H(x))^{T}P_{o}^{-1}(y_{0}-H(x))$$